Distributed Non-Convex Optimization with One-Bit Compressors on Heterogeneous Data: Efficient and Resilient Algorithms: Main Results

-\end{theorem} \begin{remark} (1) The convergence rates in Eq.\,\eqref{eq: thm: convergence adaptive} and Eq.\,\eqref{eq: thm: convergence static} only differ in their last terms by a multiplicative factor of $\frac{3p}{2}$.
-As long as $\tau(t)$ is sufficiently large, the impacts of $p$ -- the degree of partial client participation -- on the convergence rate upper bound is limited.
-The lower bound requirement on $\tau(t)$ might be an artifact of our analysis in simplifying the boundary case derivation.
+\begin{remark} (1) The convergence rates in the two cases of Byzantine adversaries $\Upsilon_1$ and $\Upsilon_2$ differ only by a multiplicative factor of $\frac{3p}{2}.$ As long as $\tau(t)$ is sufficiently large, the impacts of $p,$ on the convergence rate upper bound is limited.
+The lower bound requirement on $\tau(t)$ might be an artifact of our analysis on static adversaries in simplifying the boundary case derivation.
+The residual term for adaptive adversaries is $\Upsilon_1(M,t)$ only.